 Setting & Lifestyle

-Fosters is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fosters does not have a public transit system used by locals to get to and from work.